merelydust/TalkingClock/README.md

 Our project features two UI(user interface) types and a folder for audio recordings.

-1. **Web UI:** The folder [frontend](./frontend) is a version of web UI which offers a time announcement feature that is available in **18** different languages.
+1. **Web UI:** The folder [frontend](./frontend) is a version of Web UI which offers a time announcement feature that is available in **18** different languages.
 Additionally, users have the option to read a custom time and adjust the speaking speed, with a range of 0.5 to 2, increasing in increments of 0.5.
 We have intentionally designed the speed setting in this manner to optimize the performance of Google's Web Speech API, which tends to be less effective when the speed is either extremely slow or fast.
 Furthermore, we have determined that a step increment of less than 0.5 is often imperceptible to human listeners, thus we have settled on 0.5 as the optimal step size.
 2. **Terminal UI:** The folder [tui](./tui) contains an alternative version of the terminal UI.
 This version allows the system to announce the time using custom audio recordings, developed based on our mashup strategy.
 For additional details and instructions, please refer to its [README.md](./tui/README.md).
 3. **Audios:** The folder [audios](./audios) contains audio recordings in both English and Chinese.
 The English recordings come from the [asterisk-tim](https://github.com/paulseward/asterisk-tim) repository on GitHub, courtesy of Paul Seward-Prior.
 Meanwhile, the Chinese recordings were crafted by River and Patrick, based on the rules explained by the [linguistic structure of Chinese numeral expressions](./audios/zh/README.md).

 ## Installation

-We develop the web project on Chrome.
+We develop the web project on **Chrome** and use its Web Speech API.
 For the best experience, please open our web project in Chrome, as we have not adapted to other browsers.

-And we use the Web Speech API in Chrome.
-So please make sure your Chrome is up-to-date.
+And make sure your Chrome is up-to-date to use the TTS ability.
 You can check Browser compatibility [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API#browser_compatibility).

 ### Using Python